Oldstead: Features

-Oldstead has a moor called Oldstead Moor, a place of worship and an area called Scotch Corner (not to be confused with Scotch Corner Middleton Tyas), reputed to be the site of the Battle of Old Byland in 1322.
+Scotch Corner, or Scot's Corner, is reputed to be the site of the Battle of Old Byland in 1322.
 At the corner are two buildings originally renovated from dilapidated barns during 1956/7 by the sculptor John Bunting, who dedicated the larger of the two buildings as a non-denominational war memorial chapel and decorated it with several of his sculptures and stained glass windows.
 The chapel is opened to the public three times each year.

 East of the village lies Mount Snever, a hill upon which stands a tower, known as Mount Snever Observatory.
 It was built in 1838 to commemorate Queen Victoria's coronation.